iNezerr/fitness-tracker/README.md

-# FitTrack - Workout Tracker App (WIP)
+# FitTrack - Workout Tracker App
-This is a work-in-progress (WIP) repository for a web application named FitTrack.
+This is a web application named FitTrack.
 FitTrack allows users to track their workouts and weight progress over time.

 ## Features: